 Name: Ece Sevim Öztürk

 Ece Sevim Öztürk, the editor in chief of the news portal Çağdaş Ses, was arrested on 8 June 2018 in Istanbul as part of an investigation on grounds that she “made pro-FETÖ shares on social media in the aftermath of the 15 July coup attempt.”
 The prosecution requested that Öztürk be jailed on the charge of “knowingly and willingly aiding a terrorist organization without being a part of its hierarchical structure.”
 She was jailed pending trial on June 20.
-The first hearing in her trial, to be overseen by the 37th High Criminal Court of Istanbul, is scheduled for 1 November 2018.
+The first hearing in her trial, overseen by the 37th High Criminal Court of Istanbul, was on 1 November 2018.

 Prison: Bakırköy Women’s Prison